peterhinch/micropython-micro-gui/README.md

 # Project status

-Code has been tested on ESP32 and Pi Pico.
+Code has been tested on ESP32, Pi Pico and Pyboard.
 The API shuld be stable.
-I'm not aware of any bugs but code is new and issues are likely.
-This document is likely to have errors, typos and omissions.
-It is under review.
+Code is new and issues are likely: please report any found.
+This document is under review.
+I plan to add further demos and to upgrade the performance of some display drivers.

 # 0. Contents